 Using quality tires on your car reduces the likelihood of accidents like rollovers and tire blowouts from occurring.
-Such accidents can cause serious injuries and even death, as a Las Vegas NV car accident lawyer.
+Such accidents can cause serious injuries and even death, as a car accident lawyer Las Vegas, NV residents trust.
 Check your tires regularly for signs of wear and tear.
 The more you use your tires, the more they wear out, which may cause the tire tread to separate, or its belt to peel off.
 Tires with such defects are likely to blow when in use, which may cause the car to roll over, or the driver to lose control of the vehicle.

 Some of the injuries that you may suffer as a result of a car accident include concussions, broken bones, internal bleeding, spinal injuries, paralysis, scrapes, and cuts, or brain injuries.
 Other causes of tire-related accidents include poorly manufactured tires, defective assembly, and improper installation.

 Tire manufacturers are required to test their tires thoroughly before distributing them to the market, to ensure that the tires distributed to dealers are free of defects and therefore, roadworthy.
 Tire manufacturers are also expected to produce quality and durable tires.
 Although some car owners buy reconditioned tires, using this type of tire does not guarantee safety, because reconditioning only seals the existing weak points in a tire.
 Often, reconditioned tires wear out quickly and develop other problems after short periods of use.
 Many car safety experts discourage car owners from using reconditioned tires, because they are likely to become defective after short periods of use.

 Avoid Cheap and Counterfeit Tires